-Choice Properties' principal business is owning, developing and managing properties with a focus on supermarket-anchored shopping centres, stand-alone supermarkets with or without intensification opportunities and other well-located retail properties that management believes present the best opportunity to generate stable, growing cash flow and capital appreciation.
-As at January 2, 2016, the Company held an effective ownership in Choice Properties of 83.0% through ownership of 21,500,000 trust units of Choice Properties ("Units") and 317,109,792 Class B Limited Partnership units ("Class B LP Units") of Choice Properties Limited Partnership.
+Choice Properties' principal business is owning, developing and managing properties with a focus on supermarket and/or pharmacyanchored shopping centres, stand-alone supermarkets or pharmacies, with or without intensification opportunities, and other well-located retail properties that management believes present the best opportunity to generate stable, growing cash flow and capital appreciation.
+As at December 31, 2016, the Company held an effective ownership in Choice Properties of 82.7% through ownership of 21,500,000 trust units of Choice Properties ("Units") and all the Class B Limited Partnership units ("Class B LP Units") of Choice Properties Limited Partnership.
 Class B LP Units are economically equivalent to and exchangeable for Units.
+Loblaw holds all of the outstanding Class C Limited Partnership units.

 Loblaw is the single largest tenant of Choice Properties.
-As at January 2, 2016, Loblaw represented 89.1% of the total gross leasable area and 91.1% of the annual base rent of Choice Properties.
+As at December 31, 2016, Loblaw represented 88.3% of the total gross leasable area ("GLA") and approximately 90% of the annual base rent of Choice Properties.

-As at January 2, 2016, Choice Properties' portfolio consisted of the following properties across Canada:
+As at December 31, 2016, Choice Properties' portfolio consisted of the following properties across Canada:

-Jurisdiction Retail Warehouses Office Industrial Land Grand Total
+Jurisdiction Retail Warehouses Office Industrial Land Total

 Newfoundland and Labrador 9 1 10

 Prince Edward Island 4 4

 Nova Scotia 37 37

-New Brunswick 27 3 30
+New Brunswick 27 4 31

 Québec 105 2 107

-Ontario 207 2 1 1 4 215
+Ontario 214 2 1 1 3 222

-Manitoba 14 14
+Manitoba 15 15

 Saskatchewan 15 1 16

-Alberta 53 1 54
+Alberta 57 1 58

-British Columbia 28 1 1 30
+British Columbia 32 2 35

 North West Territories 1 1

 Yukon 1 1

-Grand Total 501 11 1 1 5 519
+Grand Total 517 13 1 1 3 535